tharunkamsala/sumofconsecutive/README.md

 - Start with smaller problems (N < 10000)
 - Check your CPU - this is computationally intensive!

-## Contributing

-Found a bug or want to make it faster?
-Pull requests welcome!
-This project taught me a ton about parallel processing and I'd love to see what improvements others can make.

 ## The Math Behind It All